FAIRsharing/json-schema-tools/README.md

 ### Use-cases
 Merging is the logical extension of the comparison functions.
-It will help you **import properties** and **schemas** from one network to another without manually processing each single item or referencing to external networks out of you control which can change at any point in time.
+It will help you **import properties** and **schemas** from one network to another without manually processing each single item or without creating references to external networks out of you control and thus can change at any point in time.
 <br/> Manual processing can be very easy if the schema you need to reuse is simple and do not have any reference.
 Just copy paste the schema file and its context files.
 If it does though, you will be required to either remove these references or copy all nested children and their context.
 <br/> You may want to let the code do that for you in that case.